Breaking Down Organic Farming Myths w/ Dr. Jessica Shade, PhD

 And we were really giving this information to Congress about how organic could be a solution for small and mid-scale farmers who weren’t able to make a go of it, to transition over to organic and be able to stay in business.
 So we had researchers there.
 We had farmers there who were able to give firsthand accounts of working as a conventional small-scale farmer, not being able to make ends meet, thinking about selling their farm and then transitioning over to organic and being able to have a sustainable living.
 Which is really encouraging because we’re in this time where we’re seeing more and more small to mid-scale farmers not be able to make a living, having to sell their farms.
 So organic can be a way for those farmers to stay in business.
 And what was neat is when we were giving this congressional briefing, we had members there from across the board.
 Because this isn’t an issue that’s talking to one side of the aisle.
 This is really both sides of the aisle.
 Everyone can benefit from this regardless of your political views.

 TOM: And that totally makes sense.
-I mean, if you can produce a higher income, it makes sense for some smaller farmers.
+If you can produce a higher income, it makes sense for some smaller farmers.
 But one of the things I hear, Jessica, is that, typically, organic farming takes more management and more labor.
 And it would make sense, then, that maybe some of these farmers would also have some of the management skills and maybe some of the labor, depending on if they have off-farm jobs or not, but to be able to make an organic system work.
 Is that, kind of, the view?

 JESSICA: Yeah, and so that was taken into account in the study that I mentioned — the labor costs because organic does take more labor.
 You really have to be in the field, understanding what’s going on, manually removing weeds because you can’t just spray herbicide to control for them.
 And what’s kind of neat about the studies that have been done on the economics of organic is they’re not just limited to the farmers, though.
 There have also been studies that look at the communities where organic farms are.
 There was this really great series of studies that came out of Penn State, looking at what the researcher termed ‘hotspots.’
 Organic hotspots are areas where there are pockets of multiple organic farms, so high concentrations of organic farms.
 And this research team looked at the impacts of having organic farms, not just on the farmers’ livelihoods but also on the community around those farms.
 And what they found was that having organic hotspots improved the whole community’s income levels.
 Really, organic doesn’t just help farmers maintain their livelihood.
 It can really have these community benefits to help move communities out of poverty.